empovit/intel-dra-plugin-ocp/README.md

 2. (Optional) Select a [firmware release](https://github.com/intel-gpu/intel-gpu-firmware/tags).
 You can also use `main`.

-3. Update [#intel-dgpu-driver.Dockerfile].
+3. Update [intel-dgpu-driver.Dockerfile](intel-dgpu-driver.Dockerfile).
 The file is based on the [upstream Dockerfile](https://github.com/intel/intel-data-center-gpu-driver-for-openshift/blob/main/docker/intel-dgpu-driver.Dockerfile), but includes some modifications due to changes in the driver backports.